 Dentures reduce your chewing force by about 50% to 75% compared to natural teeth.
 You’ll notice this immediately with certain foods.
 Corn on the cob becomes a challenge.
 Apples require cutting into small pieces.
 Sticky foods like caramel can dislodge the denture.
 Nuts and seeds sometimes get trapped under the denture base, causing discomfort.

 Implants restore close to 90% of your natural chewing force once fully healed.
 You bite down without thinking about whether your teeth will shift.
 Corn on the cob works fine.
-Raw vegetables, crusty bread, chewy meat – all manageable.
+Raw vegetables, crusty bread, and chewy meat are usually manageable.
 Food doesn’t get trapped underneath because there is no underneath.
 The teeth are fixed in place.

 The stability difference shows up most clearly in social eating situations.
 With well-fitted dentures, you can absolutely eat in public and enjoy meals with friends.
-You just develop certain strategies – cutting food smaller, avoiding the toughest items, being mindful of how you bite.
+You develop certain strategies, such as cutting food smaller, avoiding the toughest items, and paying attention to how you bite.
 With implants, you typically don’t think about your teeth at all during meals, which feels more like the natural tooth experience.
-From a functional standpoint, implants vs dentures often comes down to how much chewing confidence you want to regain.
+From a functional standpoint, the implants vs dentures decision often comes down to how much chewing confidence you want to regain.

 Speaking and Daily Confidence